atecon/install_gretl_ubuntu/README.md

 The last command will download the source code and put it to the directory `$HOME/git/grelt-git`.

 ## Install all necessary packages
-You can either download and execute the following shell-script: XXX
+### 'Manual' way

-or simply execute the following command in your terminal:
+Execute the following command in your terminal:
 ```bash
 sudo apt install -y \
   gcc \